lacimarsik/harmony-analyser/README.md

 ## Documentation
 For more details and sample analysis please refer to the [documentation](https://github.com/lacimarsik/harmony-analyser/tree/master/documentation) located in `documentation` folder.
-For any questions and comments please contact the author on GitHub or [mail](mailto: marsik@ksi.mff.cuni.cz)
+For any questions and comments please contact the author on GitHub or [mail](mailto: marsik@ksi.mff.cuni.cz).